Kongu Vellalar: Marriage

 The community has its own style of marriage ceremony.
 The ceremony is led by person called an Arumbukarar or Arumaikkarar, who must be married and should have children.
-The engagement ceremony takes place at the bride's house, with the maternal uncles of both groom and birde present, where fruit and betel leaf are tied in the girl's clothes.
+The engagement ceremony takes place at the bride's house, with the maternal uncles of both groom and bride present, where fruit and betel leaf are tied in the girl's clothes.
 On the day of the wedding, the groom is shaven, and a karumaikkarari pours water on his head.
 If he has a sister, he performs a betrothal ceremony for his daughter to her son.
 He then goes on horseback to a nattukal with fruit and a pestle and worships it.
 The stone is said to represent the Kongu king and the worship is a symbolic request for permission of the marriage, as in the old days the king was supposed to give permission for every marriage.
 On his return, balls of white and coloured rice are taken around the bridegroom and his mother feeds him 3 mouthfuls of food.
 This indicates she will no longer feed him and he is going out into the world on his own.
 A barber then blesses him and they go to the bride's house on horseback, where they are met by someone from the bride's party similarly mounted.
 The groom then gives his earrings to the bride, and they are carried on their respective maternal uncles to the nattukal.
 When they return, they are touched by an arumaikkarar with a betel leaf dipped on oil, milk and water.
 They worship the thaali and the arumaikkaran ties it around the bride's neck.
 Then he and the barber sing a long song composed by poet-saint Kambar, called "Mangala Valthu", speaking of the glory of marriage.
 Then the little fingers of bride and groom and linked, milk is poured over them, and separated.
 In the wedding ceremony, the brother of the bride and sister of the groom play significant roles.

 Widow remarriage was forbidden at the turn of the 20th century, and those who had intimate relations with widows were ostracised.
-The punishment was lifted if the widow consented to the man leaving her, the man provided the widow with sufficient means to live herself, and the man providing a feast to his family by killing a black sheep.
+The punishment was lifted if the widow consented to the man leaving her, the man provided the widow with sufficient means to live herself, and the man provided a feast to his family by killing a black sheep.